SharkSnack/shiren-4/content/system/necklace-abilities.md

 - Cures negative status conditions.
 - Priority 6, and Shiren must be facing the line of enemies.
 - Often accidentally triggered in place of Cross formation.
-(Move Replenish)
+(Ability Refresh)

 #### Cross